YangYegao/LearnGit/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
 Git is free software.haha,I like it.

-modify git config file

-I don't know